mathworks/Modeling_a_Hybrid_Microgrid/README.md

 There are two project archives,

-Modeling_a_Hybrid_Microgrid.mlproj - this contains models that build towards a full system.
+* Modeling_a_Hybrid_Microgrid.mlproj - this contains models that build towards a full system.
-Microgrid_Energy_Management.mlproj - this contains a full system model with various modes of operation.
+* Microgrid_Energy_Management.mlproj - this contains a full system model with various modes of operation.

-Double-click on a .mlproj file to install the poject.
+Double-click on a .mlproj file to install the project.
 When you install, the project will also load.
 Note that for subsequent use of a project, you need only double-click the .prj file.

 Instructions on using the content are contained within Modeling_a_Hybrid_Microgrid.mlx and Microgrid_Energy_Management.mlx.